Monksmead School

 All children should bring a named school blue book bag and their zip reading folder to school every day to ensure homework and letters can be sent out as necessary.

-Homework will usually go home on a Friday and should be returned on the following Monday or uploaded on to Tapestry.
+• Homework when given on paper, will usually go home on a Friday and should be returned on the following Monday or uploaded on to Tapestry.
 Please encourage your child to do as much of this homework independently as possible.
 Let us know if lots of support was needed.
+If a paper copy of homework is not given please see Tapestry for reading and writing activities.

 • Uniform and equipment